Approximation-Aware Bayesian Optimization: Related Work

 \section{Related Work}

-\paragraph{Scaling Bayesian optimization to the Large-Budget Regime.} BO has traditionally been confined to the small-budget optimization regime.
+\paragraph{Scaling Bayesian Optimization to the Large-Budget Regime.} BO has traditionally been confined to the small-budget optimization regime with a few hundred objective evaluations at most.
 However, recent interest in high-dimensional optimization problems has demonstrated the need to scale BO to large data acquisition budgets.
-For problems with $O(10^3)$ data acquisitions, ~\citet{snoek2015scalable,springenberg2016bayesian,hernandez-lobato2017parallel} consider Bayesian neural networks (BNN;~\citealp{neal1996bayesian}),~\citet{mcintire2016sparse} use SVGP, and~\citet{ebo} turn to ensembles of subsampled GPs.
-For problems with $\gg 1000$ acquisitions, SVGP has become the de facto approach to alleviate computational complexity~\citep{griffiths2020constrained,vakili2021scalable,lolbo,robot,stanton2022accelerating,tripp2020sampleefficient}.
+For problems with \(\sim\)$ 10^3$ data acquisitions, ~\citet{snoek2015scalable,springenberg2016bayesian,hernandez-lobato2017parallel} consider Bayesian neural networks (BNN;~\citealp{neal1996bayesian}),~\citet{mcintire2016sparse} use SVGP, and~\citet{ebo} turn to ensembles of subsampled GPs.
+For problems with $\gg 10^3$ acquisitions, SVGP has become the \textit{de facto} approach to alleviate computational complexity~\citep{griffiths2020constrained,vakili2021scalable,lolbo,robot,stanton2022accelerating,tripp2020sampleefficient}.
 As in this paper, many works have proposed modifications to SVGP to improve its performance in BO applications. \citet{moss2023inducing} proposed an inducing point placement based on a heuristic modification of determinantal point processes~\citep{kulesza2012determinantal}, which we used for initialization, while \citet{maddox2021conditioning} proposed a method for a fast online update strategy for SVGPs, which we utilize for the KG acquisition strategy.

-\paragraph{Utility-Calibrated Approximate Inference.} This was first proposed by \citet{lacostejulien2011approximate}, where the authors use a coordinate ascent algorithm to perform loss-calibrated variational inference.
-Since then, various extensions have been proposed: ~\citet{kusmierczyk2019variational} leverage black-box variational inference~\citep{ranganath2014black,titsias2014doubly}; ~\citet{morais022losscalibrated} use expectation-propagation (EP;~\citealp{minka2001expectation}); ~\citet{abbasnejad2015losscalibrated} employ importance sampling; ~\citet{cobb2018losscalibrated} and \citet{li2023longtailed} derive a specific variant for BNNs; and ~\citep{wei2021direct} derive a specific variant for GP classification.
+\paragraph{Utility-Calibrated Approximate Inference.} The utility-calibrated VI objective was first proposed by \citet{lacostejulien2011approximate}, where they used a coordinate ascent algorithm to maximize it.
+Since then, various extensions have been proposed: ~\citet{kusmierczyk2019variational} leverage black-box variational inference~\citep{ranganath2014black,titsias2014doubly}; ~\citet{morais022losscalibrated} use expectation-propagation (EP;~\citealp{minka2001expectation}); ~\citet{abbasnejad2015losscalibrated} and ~\citet{tabi} employ importance sampling; ~\citet{cobb2018losscalibrated} and \citet{li2023longtailed} derive a specific variant for BNNs; and ~\citep{wei2021direct} derive a specific variant for GP classification.
 Closest to our work is the GP-based recommendation model learning algorithm by~\citet{abbasnejad2013decisiontheoretic}, which sparsifies an EP-based GP approximation by maximizing a utility similar to those used in BO.